+The Debtor's interest in one or more of the above preoperties may be subject to a lien.
 Summaries of CBRE's appraisals and valuation conclusions are attached to this Disclosure Statement as Exhibit D. Full appraisal reports relating to each of the properties can be provided upon request.
-The Plan states that the Debtor's interest in the above four properties, and the Debtor's interest in Gitchitwaa Kateri will secure a mortgage loan in the amount of \$38,005,869.00 to facilitate the Debtor's contribution of at least the liquidation value of its aggregate property as required by Section 1129(a)(7) of the Bankruptcy Code.
+The Plan states that the Debtor's interest in the above four properties, and the Debtor's interest in Gitchitwaa Kateri could secure a mortgage loan in a significant amount to facilitate the Debtor's contribution of at least the liquidation value of its aggregate property as required by Section 1129(a)(7) of the Bankruptcy Code.